tva-ctd/Viblo_CTF_E/JWT_Token/readme.md

 <img src = "https://user-images.githubusercontent.com/93431512/193450277-04df90a0-2892-4796-8519-bf050d271189.png" width="50%">
 </p>

-Go back to `/` there are some uploaded files which directories have form `website/uploads/<username>/<filename>`
+Go back to `/` there are some uploaded files that the directories of which have form `website/uploads/<username>/<filename>`

 <p align="center">
 <img src = "https://user-images.githubusercontent.com/93431512/193450313-52fc3f5b-ae2e-4e0d-8152-85de4d99a103.png" width="50%">
 </p>

-So.. maybe up shell and marked `hacked by tronghieu220403` but it didn't work
+So.. maybe up shell and mark `hacked by tronghieu220403` but it does not work

 Let's check `Proxy history` and see `getflag.js`